← All ModulesModule 12 · $0–$250K Toolkit The 2-Minute Sales Script

 Whoever asks the most questions in a conversation typically is the one doing the influencing.

-Most people think the person talking the most is in control — it's actually the opposite.
+Most people think the person talking the most is in control.
+It's actually the opposite.
 The script is designed to get them talking, not you.

 In Practice

-See the complete script in action for two different personas.
+See the complete script in action.

 Real Estate Investor